axelboc/website-cass/collections/books/this-is-shyness.md

 spineColour: "#1D1814"
 ---

 Such a crazy new world that feels so familiar.
+There's a reason it won The Text Prize!